 |Position:||Associate Head Coach|

-Pattie Gillern completed her third season as an assistant coach during the 2014 campaign.
-In her three seasons in Hanover, Gillern has proved to be a valuable asset to the program in both recruiting and on-field coaching.
+Pattie Gillern will be in her sixth season on the Dartmouth sidelines.
+She was elevated to associate head coach prior to the 2016 campaign after four years as an assistant.
+In her five seasons in Hanover, Gillern has proven to be a valuable asset to the program in both recruiting and on-field coaching.

 As part of the staff in her first season, the Big Green posted the highest single-season Ivy League wins total in program history, going 6-1 in conference play and earning a second-place finish.